walmartlabs/lacinia/docs/tutorial/rating-mutation.rst

 The difference in how Lacinia executes a query and a mutation is razor thin.
-When the incoming query document contains only a single top level operation, as is the case in all the examples so far in this tutorial, then there is no difference in at all.
+When the incoming query document contains only a single top level operation, as is the case in all the examples so far in this tutorial, then there is no difference at all.

 GraphQL allows a single request to contain multiple operations `of the same type`: multiple queries or multiple mutations.

 When possible, Lacinia will execute multiple query operations in parallel [#parallel]_.
-Multiple mutations are executed serially.
+Multiple mutations are always executed serially.

 We'll consider the changes here back-to-front, starting with our database